double-fedora/lazytomakesp/README.md

 Touch and Cud comf.
 Kiss discomf (to strangers)

-I appreciate getting crowned!

 I'm free to interact with unless I have dni in my name, just respect it.

-...

-Sometimes I might sound mean and not realize it, so apologies for my naive behavior (forgive me if you're one of them I didn't mean it😓)

 ———